Kashif1Naqvi/Kashif1Naqvi/README.md

 Education

-Master in Computer Science 2019
+BS Computer Science (Hons) completed in 2019

 I have plans to learn Artificial Intelligence,Machine Learning an Quantum Computing.I learn everything with so much patience & hard work.I learn more in Computer Science field in future.
 # Check my portfolio